YDIN/branding/docs/settings.md

 ## 3.4.
 Make sure your connections can see your connections

-By default, your connections can see who you're connected with.
+By default, your connections can see whom you're connected with.
 You can turn that off from settings, but I wouldn't recommend it.

 What's the point of networking, if you're not... networking?